codein/poc/datacamp/Applying logistic regression and SVM.md

 ```

 ### This exercise tests:
-Is the learner able to avoid using a complex classifier given two models LogisticRegression and SVC, which are fitted on same dataset.
+Is the learner able to avoid using a complex classifier?
+Given two models fitted on same dataset LogisticRegression and SVC respectively.
 Additionally SVC model has inferior testing accuracy, but has higher training accuracy.

 ## Ex #3 [BlanksChallenge]